NewUser3222/greetings-earth/README.md

 A Visio diagram showing a common wired network topology with computers and a printer connected to a switch.

 ---
-Got it!
-Here's your SQL query documentation, now perfectly formatted for your `README.md` GitHub file to match your example style:

----

 ## 🗃️ SQL Query – OrderDetails Filter & Sort